wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==
+= 1.2.7 =
+* Bug Fix: Post Preview fix when WordPress 'click' event triggers a 'submit' before the clicked element can be tracked by the plugin.
+* Added comments to unpacked JavaScript.

 = 1.2.6 =
 * Critical Bug Fix: Fix compatibility issues with Firefox.